 Women who are not married and do not have a male partner are not candidates for embryo freezing.
 In these cases the woman undergoes ovarian stimulation and egg retrieval.
 A new freezing technique called vitrification allows the unfertilized eggs to be safely frozen in the unfertilized state.
 At a later time, the eggs are thawed and fertilized with the husband’s sperm to create embryos.

 Men who have been diagnosed with cancer can freeze their sperm and store it for future use.
 This is a well-established and successful technique to preserve fertility in the male.
 If time permits, multiple sperm samples are collected and frozen prior to the start of cancer treatment.
-The frozen sperm can be used for artificial insemination at a later time.
+The frozen sperm can be used for artificial insemination or IVF at a later time.

 Women with certain types of cancer may also benefit from suppressing their ovaries during cancer treatment.
 A pseudo-menopause state is created with a monthly injection of drug called leuprolide acetate (Lupron).
 Ovarian suppression during chemotherapy seems to, at least partially, protect the ovaries from the toxic effects of the cancer drugs.